Trail Width, Fences, Retaining Walls, And Vegetation

 Trail-Only vs. Rail-With-Trail: Width Matters

 A trail is going to be built in the unused rail corridor in Santa Cruz County.
-There are two basic options: rail-with-trail, where the unused tracks are left in place or trail-only (also known as Greenway), where the tracks are removed leaving the entire space available for paths.
-It is time for Santa Cruz to choose.
+There are two basic options: rail-with-trail, where the unused tracks are left in place or trail-only (also known as Greenway), where the tracks are removed or covered leaving the entire space available for paths.
+It is time for people in Santa Cruz County to choose.

 A simple and primary measure of any path or trail’s usefulness is its width.
 Narrow trails often require people on foot to mix with people on wheels.
 On low traffic trails, people may conveniently avoid each other.
 As trails become more heavily used and as differences in speed increase, narrow trails become unsafe, inconvenient, and less likely to provide transportation.

 The Santa Cruz County Regional Transportation Commision (RTC) has not examined the differences between the two types of trails.
 To help further the discussion, Santa Cruz County Greenway hired Alta Planning to create engineering drawings showing the differences between the two types of trails.
 Alta Planning is a preeminent designers of trails in the United States, having worked on more greenway and trail projects than any other firm in North America.

 Three locations on the corridor were chosen.
 The three locations are typical of the section of the corridor in the most densely populated section of the corridor:

 Tree Tunnel at Park Ave